harlanhaskins/HHBarCodeViewController/README.md

 # License

-HHBarCodeViewController is available under the MIT license, a copy of this is in the file called `LICENSE`.
+HHBarCodeViewController is available under the MIT license, a copy of which is in the file called `LICENSE`.